Lifeboats of the Titanic: Lifeboat regulations

-Walter Lord stated in his 1987 book The Night Lives On that the lack of lifeboats on the Olympic-class liners might have had more to do with economics than one might have thought.
-Had Olympic and Titanic been properly provisioned with enough lifeboats, it might have drawn notice by the press that other smaller and perhaps less safely equipped liners were lacking sufficient lifeboats.
-This could have created a domino effect, leading to a call for more stringent regulations concerning lifesaving equipment on board ships, circumstances which would have cost numerous shipping lines a considerable amount of money to accommodate.

 The regulations required a vessel of 10,000 tons or more to carry 16 lifeboats with a total capacity of 9625 cuft, sufficient for 960 people.
 Titanic actually carried four more lifeboats than was needed under the regulations.
 Her total lifeboat capacity was 11327.9 cuft, which was theoretically capable of taking 1,178 people.
 The regulations required that lifeboats should measure between 16–30 ft, with a minimum capacity of 125 cuft each.
 The cubic capacity divided by ten indicated the approximate number of people that could be carried safely in each lifeboat, and also dictated the size of the airtight buoyancy tanks incorporated into the boats' hulls, with each person corresponding to 1 cuft of tank capacity.

 In reality, the given capacity was quite nominal, as filling the lifeboats to their indicated capacity would have required some passengers to stand.
 This did in fact happen to some of the last lifeboats to leave Titanic; at the subsequent British enquiry, Titanics Second Officer Charles Lightoller testified that the nominal capacity could only have applied "in absolutely smooth water, under the most favourable conditions."
-The proper capacity would have been more like 40 people per boat under typical conditions.
-Few officers and crew were aware that steel beam reinforcements had been added to the keels of the boats to prevent buckling in the davits under a full load.
+Harold Sanderson, Vice-President of the IMM, stated that the proper capacity, in typical Atlantic seaway capacity, would have been more like 40 people per boat.
+Additionally, there was also notable reluctance from passengers, some of whom did not wish to be separated from their families and others who felt the ship was safer than the wooden lifeboats.